-Special Options for Activation/De-Activation will show options to change the activation status (e.g. removing activation and moving it to another PC).
+This will show options to change the activation status (e.g. removing activation and moving it to another PC).

+Write RealBandRequest file

-Write BandInABoxRequest file creates a file that you can email to support@pgmusic.com if you have a problem activating the program.
+This creates a file that you can email to support@pgmusic.com if you have a problem activating the program.